lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

-This type of easy decomposition or factoring of common bits of UI logic into functions is a critically important feature.
+This type of easy decomposition--or factoring of common bits of UI logic into functions--is a critically important feature.
 We can call each of these functions "Components".

 ## Positional Memoization

 Someone performance-conscious might see the above code and point out that we are creating a completely new tree every time we run `compose`.
-For large applications, this could would create a lot of garbage on each successive pass.
-From a correctness standpoint, it also means that if any of those nodes have any private state, it would not be preserved each time we rebuilt the hierarchy.
+For large applications, this will create a lot of garbage on each successive pass.
+From a correctness standpoint, it also means that if any of those nodes have any private state, it will not be preserved each time we rebuild the hierarchy.

 There are several ways to go about fixing this, but Compose utilizes a technique we call “Positional Memoization”.
 Much of Compose’s architecture is built around this concept, so let’s try to build up a solid mental model of how it works.

-In the last section, we introduced a `Composer` object which held some of the context of where in the tree we were and what node we were currently emitting into.
-Our goal is to preserve the programming model we had above, but try and reuse the nodes that we had created in the previous execution of the UI.
+In the last section, we introduced a `Composer` object which holds the context of where we are in the tree and what node we're currently emitting into.
+Our goal is to preserve the programming model we had above, but try and reuse the nodes that we had created in the previous execution of the UI instead of creating new ones on each execution.
 Essentially, we want to cache each node.

 Most caches require keys--some way of identifying which object you're wanting to retrieve the cached result of.
-Assuming we are caching each node in the tree we are creating, in the example above we can see that every time we execute the `TodoApp` function, we will consult the cache in the same exact order every time the function is executed (_this logic breaks down if we introduce any conditional logic into our app, but we'll get to that later_).
+In the example above we can see that every time we execute the `TodoApp` function, we create the same exact number of `Nodes` each time, and in the same order.
+If we assume that we want to cache each node, it follows that we will consult the cache in the same exact order every time the function is executed (_this logic breaks down if we introduce any conditional logic into our app, but we'll get to that later_).

-If we utilize _execution order_ as the cache key, we can avoid lookup cost entirely; we can just use a flat list or array to hold the nodes resulting in retrieval being very cheap.
+As a result, if we utilize _execution order_ as the cache key, we can avoid the lookup cost entirely; we can just use a flat list or array to hold the nodes, resulting in retrieval being very cheap.
 We can just keep track of a "current index" while we execute the app transform function and increment it every time we retrieve a value.

-As a simple implementation of this, consider the following two methods being added to the `Composer` class we had above:
+As a simple implementation of this, consider the following `memo` method being added to the `Composer` class above:

 ```kotlin
 interface Composer {